jedidiah108/-cybersecurity-coursework-/Ethical-Hacking/Assignment1/README.md

-# ARP Spoofing / Man-in-the-Middle Attack (Network Security Coursework)
+# ARP Spoofing / Man-in-the-Middle Attack

 Coursework assignment implementing a classic ARP spoofing (ARP cache poisoning) attack, demonstrating how an attacker can position themselves as a man-in-the-middle between a victim and a router on a local network.